Michal7337/AdvancedMining/README.md

 ### Planned / Considered Features
 Currently, I am considering adding the following features:
-* Optional keeping of the mining progress when the player stops mining a block and starts mining it again (with the same tool)
+* Optional keeping of the mining progress when the player stops mining a block and starts mining it again (with the same tool) [Added in v1.1]
-* Optional allowing the player to mine multiple blocks at once when the above feature is enabled
+* Optional allowing the player to mine multiple blocks at once when the above feature is enabled [Added in v1.1]
 * Configurable progress bar color

 I am of course open to suggestions, so if you have any, create an Issue (with the Enhancement tag).